theopfr/somo/README.md

 ```sh
 cargo install somo
 ```
 Most of the time you will want to run this in ``sudo`` mode to see all processes and ports.
-By default, this is not possible when install via carg.
+By default, this is not possible when installed via cargo.
 But you can create a symlink so the binary can be run as root:
 ```sh
 sudo ln -s ~/.cargo/bin/somo /usr/local/bin/somo
 sudo somo   # this works now